 The island of Mbudya lies north of Tanzania’s largest city, Dar es Salaam, which is uninhabited and one of the four islands within the Dar es Salaam Marine Reserve.
 This stunning island in the middle of the Indian Ocean feels like the Zanzibar of Dar Es Salaam.
 Featuring white sandy beaches, crystal clear turquoise waters, Mbudya Island is the perfect destination when you want to get away from the hustle and bustle of Dar es Salaam.
 This island is ideal for sunbathing, snorkelling, swimming, and just hanging out on the beach with friends.

 I’ve been blessed to visit the beautiful island of Mbudya island twice.
-Because of my love for bringing people together, I decided to organise a day trip there for my friends.
-My friends all the way from South Africa, Tanzania, Kenya and America came through and it was a vibe.
-If you’re interested in taking a day trip to Mbudya island, this guide provides an overview of things you need to know when you visit.
+Due to my love of bringing people together, I decided to plan a day trip to Mbudya island for my friends.
+My friends from South Africa, Tanzania, Kenya and America joined me and it was a vibe.

 How To Get To Mbudya Island?

 Boats are available every half hour.
-There are many different sizes depending on how many people you’re coming with.
+Many different sizes are depending on how many people you’re coming with.
 The large boats can hold 40 people.
 The boat journey can be a bit choppy.
 If you tend to get seasick easily, take some sea sickness tablets beforehand.

 What Are The Costs?